 It’s the scent that grabs you first and pulls you in to pay attention to deep red, velvety petals densely packed into large blooms.
 And those stems!
 Everything about this rose is strong and vital.

-Perfume: After a hasty farewell, she’s gone, but thanks to Mister Lincoln I will ponder our friendship many times over as I walk past the flowers and smell their perfume.
+After a hasty farewell, she’s gone.
+But thanks to Mister Lincoln I will ponder our friendship many times over as I walk past the flowers and smell their perfume.
 “They remind me of Nanna and Poppa’s place”, my son says.

 And yet it was this seemingly fragile man who had the inner strength and resolve to serve as president at a time of unprecedented national conflict and turmoil.
 The American Civil War began just weeks after his inauguration and ended just weeks after his assassination.
 The pain of Lincoln’s deep-seated sadness never left him, but it did fuel the fire and grit of a great president.

-Sacrifice: Steely thorns also got me thinking about the day President Lincoln died—Good Friday.
+Steely thorns also got me thinking about the day President Lincoln died—Good Friday.
 Today.
-This was a blood red day of puncture wounds: from a thorny crown jammed down hard, agonised hands and feet impaled by iron spikes, a once heaving torso stabbed by a spear’s thrust to ensure that life had really ebbed away and fled (John 19:1-3, 16-18, 33-35).
+This was a blood red day of puncture wounds from a thorny crown, jammed down hard.
+A day of agonised hands and feet impaled by iron spikes, a once heaving torso stabbed by a spear’s thrust to ensure that life really had ebbed away and fled (John 19:1-3, 16-18, 33-35).